top of page

 Lactose is the primary carbohydrate in breastmilk.
 It’s made up of glucose and galactose and supports beneficial gut bacteria and calcium absorption.

-For babies who tolerate lactose, formulas that use lactose as the main carbohydrate are closest to breastmilk.
+Formulas that use lactose as the main carbohydrate are closest to breastmilk.
 However, some babies cannot tolerate standard lactose levels.
-In those cases, formulas may use alternative carbohydrate sources.
+In those cases, formulas use alternative carbohydrate sources.

 This is where the confusion often happens.